Greensboro woman delivers healthy baby girl without knowing she was pregnant

-GREENSBORO, N.C. – Cradling newborn Zaniya, April Green says she's looking forward to celebrating her first Mothers' Day as a new mom.
+GREENSBORO, N.C. – Cradling newborn Zaniya, April Green says she's looking forward to celebrating her first Mother's Day as a new mom.

 “She’s lovable.
 Her little personality is adorable,” she said.